streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 For example, you could extract all of the ERC20, ERC721, and ERC1155 transfers from the Ethereum blockchain and persist the data to a files-based store.

 Substreams modules are created and prepared specifically for the sink tool.
-After the sink tool begins running, automated tasks can be setup to have [BigQuery](https://cloud.google.com/bigquery), or other files-based storage solutions, ingest the data.
+After the sink tool begins running, automated tasks can be setup to have [BigQuery](https://cloud.google.com/bigquery), [Clickhouse](https://clickhouse.com), custom scripts, or other files-based storage solutions, ingest the data.

-By using the automated ingestion tasks you can also route the data to [Clickhouse](https://clickhouse.com), custom scripts and other related data storage and processing tools accepting a file format.
 This can only be accomplished indirectly.
 It's possible to automate further ingestion from files to data stores.

 You could use `substreams-sink-files` to sink data in `JSONL` format to a [Google Cloud Storage (GCS)](https://cloud.google.com/storage) bucket and configure a BigQuery Transfer job to run every 15 minutes.
 The scheduled job ingests the new files found in the GCS bucket where the data, extracted by the Substreams, was written.